-This guide covers what occasion-based yacht charter actually involves — the types of event that suit it best, the planning considerations that differ from a standard holiday charter, and the questions worth asking before you commit to a vessel and a date.
+This guide covers what occasion-based yacht charter actually involves — the types of event that suit it best, the planning considerations that differ from a standard holiday charter, and the questions worth resolving before you commit to a vessel and a date.

 Most special occasion venues are shared spaces — a hotel ballroom, a restaurant private dining room, a villa with neighbours nearby.
 A chartered yacht is not.
 For the duration of the charter, the vessel, the crew, and the surrounding water are entirely yours.
-There is no one else at the next table, no schedule imposed by the venue, and no fixed location if you decide you'd rather be somewhere else.
+There is no one else at the next table, no schedule imposed by the venue, and no fixed location if you decide you would rather be somewhere else.

 This exclusivity is what distinguishes a yacht charter from every other special occasion venue.
 The crew work entirely to your group's preferences, the chef cooks to your specifications, and the itinerary changes if you want it to.
 The occasion shapes the charter — not the other way around.